Biden calls climate crisis 'an existential threat', apologizes for Trump pulling out of Paris accord

 Biden vowed that the U.S. 'will do our part'

-President Biden on Monday warned that climate is "an existential threat to human existence as we know it," at the United Nations' COP26 conference, then apologized for former President Donald Trump's withdrawal from the Paris climate accord.
+President Biden on Monday warned that climate is "an existential threat to human existence as we know it," at the United Nations' COP26 conference, then apologized for former President Trump's withdrawal from the Paris climate accord.

-Speaking from Glasgow, Scotland, Biden called for a "decade of transformative action" to "preserve" the planet, sayin that "the science is clear."
+Speaking from Glasgow, Scotland, Biden called for a "decade of transformative action" to "preserve" the planet, saying that "the science is clear."

 OBAMA TO ATTEND UN CLIMATE SUMMIT IN GLASGOW